 2. Script Recording:

-As mentioned above, the biggest advantage of LoadRunner is that it has a recording feature which covers 80%-90% protocols and saves time and efforts of a performance tester to write manual code.
+As mentioned above, the biggest advantage of LoadRunner is that it has a recording feature which covers 80%-90% of protocols and saves the time and effort of a performance tester to write manual code.
 In some cases, you have to write the custom code but those are some simple logic.

 After the selection of the correct protocol, you can start script recording by simply navigating the web pages as per business flow.
 You can stop the recording once the flow is completed.
 VuGen takes some time to scan the recording logs and generate the script.